 Do I need to clean the trolling motor battery?

-While some minor maintenance is often needed for a trolling motor battery it won’t need to be cleaned that much.
-Beyond wiping off mud and grime or removing signs of corrosion, there isn’t much cleaning needed to properly maintain the battery, especially if its an AGM.
+While some minor maintenance is often needed for a trolling motor battery, it won’t need to be cleaned that much.
+Beyond wiping off mud and grime or removing signs of corrosion, there isn’t much cleaning needed to properly maintain the battery, especially if it is an AGM.

 How should I store the trolling motor battery?